yuvalherziger/anonymongo/README.md

   version     Print the version number

 Flags:
+  -c, --atlasClusterName string          Atlas cluster name, if reading logs from an Atlas cluster -e, --atlasLogEndDate int              Atlas log end date in epoch seconds, if reading logs from an Atlas cluster.
+                                         Extract the last 7 days if not provided -s, --atlasLogStartDate int            Atlas log start date in epoch seconds, if reading logs from an Atlas cluster.
-  -h, --help                             help for anonymongo -o, --outputFile string                Write output to file instead of stdout -z, --redact-field-names stringArray   [EXPERIMENTAL] Specify namespaces whose field names should be redacted in
+                                         Extract the last 7 days if not provided --atlasPrivateKey string           Atlas API private key, if reading logs from an Atlas cluster (Environment variable ATLAS_PRIVATE_KEY) -p, --atlasProjectId string            Atlas Project ID, if reading logs from an Atlas cluster --atlasPublicKey string            Atlas API public key, if reading logs from an Atlas cluster (Environment variable ATLAS_PUBLIC_KEY) -h, --help                             help for anonymongo -o, --outputFile string                Write output to file instead of stdout -z, --redact-field-names stringArray   [EXPERIMENTAL] Specify namespaces whose field names should be redacted in addition to their values.
+The structure is either a namespace; e.g., 'dbName.collName'
-                                         addition to their values.
-The structure is a namespace; e.g., 'dbName.collName' -b, --redactBooleans                   Redact boolean values to false -i, --redactIPs                        Redact network locations to 255.255.255.255:65535 -n, --redactNumbers                    Redact numeric values to 0
+  -b, --redactBooleans                   Redact boolean values to false -i, --redactIPs                        Redact network locations to 255.255.255.255:65535 -n, --redactNumbers                    Redact numeric values to 0